Effects

 CBD has few if any euphoric effects.
 Instead, it is known for its purported therapeutic properties.
 It may also moderate some of THC’s unpleasant side effects (paranoia, anxiety, etc.).
 In higher doses, it may have medicinal uses and may favour mental and physical relaxation and better sleep.
 Note, however, that it is currently not possible to determine with certainty if any beneficial side effects CBD use may confer.
 The studies completed to date are inconclusive on the subject.

-Other compounds found in cannabis, including the minor cannabinoids , terpenes and consumption method may also have an influence on the plant’s effects.
+Other compounds found in cannabis, including the minor cannabinoids, terpenes, consumption method and genetics may also have an influence on the plant’s effects.
 As each person is unique, any effects may be felt differently from person to person.

 Intensity of effects